quintel/documentation/docs/main/cost-dashboard.md

   -  Hydrogen network
   -  Electricity network

 4. **Storage and conversion:** Installation-related costs (CAPEX + OPEX).
-All G2P is associated with means of 'Energy production'.
 Subgroups:
   -  Power-to-power (p2p)
-  -  Power-to-gas (p2g), onshore and offshore
+  -  Electrolysis (from grid on land and wind offshore with hybrid connection)
   -  Power-to-heat (p2h)
   -  Storage (of hydrogen and heat)